Last Hours to Get the Best Prime Day 2020 Deals

-Prime Day 2020: Best Deals from Apple, Adidas, Samsung, Sony, Fitbit, Ugg, Beats, Ray-Ban, Levi's and More
+Prime Day 2020 Last Minute List: Best Deals from Apple, Adidas, Samsung, Sony, Fitbit, Ugg, Ray-Ban and More

 It's official: Amazon Prime Day 2020 has started today and goes on for the next 48 hours -- October 13-14 (Tuesday and Wednesday).
 The mega shopping event, held exclusively for Amazon Prime members, is usually held in July but, with the ongoing coronavirus pandemic, Prime Day was postponed.
 The company shared that this Prime Day, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Rachael Ray, Under Armour, Lucky Brand, Apple, Samsung, Nintendo, Levi's, Bose, Song, HP, Fitbit, Panasonic, Roborock, Toshiba, Sony, Coleman, Marvel, Ticwatch and more.